matthiasschaub/hoon-school/notes/lesson-1.md

 subject
 : the context in which an expression takes place
 : every expression of Hoon is evaluated relative to its subject, a piece of data that represents the environment, or the context, of an expression.
+: the subject is the noun against which any arbitrary Hoon code is evaluated.

 aura
 : a tag which lets you treat a number as text, time, date, Urbit address, IP address, and much more